 To participate in the LLP, the RRSP owner must be a resident of Canada and the funds may only be withdrawn for your own, or your spouse's/common-law partner's ("spouse") education.
 The funds can be withdrawn from your own RRSP or a spousal RRSP where you are the owner.
-In order to qualify, you or your spouse must be enrolled in a qualifying program at a designated educational institution, and only funds that were contributed at least 89 days prior to the date of withdrawal are eligible under the LLP.
+In order to qualify, you or your spouse must be enrolled in a qualifying program at a designated educational institution, or received a written offer to enrol before March of next year, and only funds that were contributed at least 89 days prior to the date of withdrawal are eligible under the LLP.